-I think the other night Caroline had what is called a night terror.
+I think the other night C had what is called a night terror.
 I had heard about these, but never really experienced one until last Sunday night.
 She was sleeping between my husband and me in our bed.
 Out of a sound sleep, I was awoken by screaming and the flailing of 3-year-old limbs.
 I immediately reached out and patted her as I always do when she cries out, but she was not comforted.
 She continued to scream.

 I tried to wake her and tell her to be quiet.
 I’m ashamed to say I was actually mad at her b/c I was afraid she was gonna wake Rebecca, and we are doing the horrible CIO thing at the moment (a long story), and I didn’t want to endure that torment.
-But Caroline was so hysterical that I soon figured out she wasn’t really awake, so I calmed myself and took her downstairs where her screaming wouldn’t wake the baby, and there I was able to get her to settle pretty quickly by talking calmly and rocking her.
+But C was so hysterical that I soon figured out she wasn’t really awake, so I calmed myself and took her downstairs where her screaming wouldn’t wake the baby, and there I was able to get her to settle pretty quickly by talking calmly and rocking her.

 When she was no longer screaming and flailing, I instinctively started humming Brahms Lullaby, which I had always used to sing her to sleep when she was an infant.
 That sparked this horribly sentimental moment in which I was carried back to the nights that I’d sing The Lullaby to her over and over while trying to get her to sleep when she was a baby.